BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 ## Question 6

-If the parental birds shown above have 20 offspring over the course of their lifetime, what is the probability of getting equal numbers of Yellow/Normal, Yellow/Clear, White/Normal, and White/Clear offspring?
+If the parental birds shown above have 20 offspring throughout their lifetime, what is the probability of getting equal numbers of Yellow/Normal, Yellow/Clear, White/Normal, and White/Clear offspring?

 ## Question 7

 The White/Clear birds are the most valuable for your research.
-How many offspring should you plan for so that there is a >80% chance of having 8 White/Clear baby birds?
+How many offspring should you plan for so that there is a >80% chance of having at least 8 White/Clear baby birds?

+# Standard Normal Distribution

+Recall our exploration of the Central Limit Theory.
+Imagine a school is trying to determine which classes are underperforming.

+To do this, they take the mean test scores from all student's standardized exams in the class.
+At the school board meeting, there is a proposal to fire the teachers with the two lowest mean exam scores.

+You are worried that the test, and not the teachers, are at fault for some of the low scores.
+So, you do some reading on the standardized tests that are given to students.
+You find out this standardized test has an **error rate of 0.12**.
+Therefore, even if a student knows the answer, there is only an 88% chance they will correctly answer the question when they know the answer.
+The exam has 100 questions.

+You want to know if these low scores be due to this error rate?
+So you assume every student knows the answer to the questions and the only reason students get the answer wrong is the random error rate on the exam.

+You set out to demonstrate this to the school board.

+## Question 8

+You know that if the scores are based only on the random error, they should follow a binomial distribution.

+Take a sample of 12 student scores from the binomial distribution of a 100 question exam for 12 students.
+What is the mean score in that classroom?

+## Question 9

+There are 120 classes in the school district and they are all 12 students.
+Simulate 120 classrooms taking the exam and then plot the mean classroom score in a histogram.

+## Question 10

+You note that this distribution looks like a normal distribution!
+From your sample of mean classroom scores across the district, calculate the mean and variance of the mean classroom scores.

+## Question 11

+Use the mean and variance of the mean classroom scores across the district to plot a normal distribution of scores under the assumption that all scores are due only to random error.

+## Question 12